KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;This automatically creates two XCOMs, one called yellow_taxi_path and another called green_taxi_path.
-However, there is another way of doing the same, just by specifying the output of the functoin:
+However, there is another way of doing the same, just by specifying the output of the funtion:
 </p>

 ```python